-It is intended that the proxies will be voted, unless otherwise indicated, for the election of the nominees (Messrs.
-Flanders and Goldberg) for election as Class I directors.
-If any of the nominees should for any reason be unable or unwilling to serve at any time prior to the Annual Meeting, the proxies will be voted for the election of such other person(s) as substitute nominee(s) as the board of directors may designate in place of such nominee(s).
+It is intended that the proxies will be voted, unless otherwise indicated, for the election of the nominee (Mr. Livingston) for election as Class II director.
+If the nominee should for any reason be unable or unwilling to serve at any time prior to the Annual Meeting, the proxies will be voted for the election of such other person as substitute nominee as the board of directors may designate in place of such nominee.